chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

  comparison with XCode.
-In this post I will briefly analyze some IDEs commonly used for mobile application development focusing on the coding speed that is possible to achieve by using them and I will explain to you why, at the time of this writing, I started to prefer the Jetbrains IDEs family (not only for mobile application development :bowtie:).
+In this post I will briefly analyze some IDEs commonly used for mobile application development focusing on the coding speed that is possible to achieve by using them and I will explain to you why, at the time of this writing, I started to prefer the JetBrains IDEs family (not only for mobile application development :bowtie:).

 ### XCode